parveenj/screenplay/_pages/contact.md

 featured_image: /images/demo/contact.jpg
 ---

-Use the form below to send me a message but I have links of other platforms on how you can reach me.
+<p class="spacer1">Use the form below to send me a message but I have links of other platforms on how you can reach me.</p>

 {% include contact-form.html %}